 How to Get Help for Depression in People With Alzheimer’s

 A comprehensive treatment plan for Alzheimer’s and depression should include a medical examination, psychiatric care, and counseling.
 Psychiatrists that specialize in geriatrics (people over age 65) are a good resource.
-If your loved one is younger, look for a medical doctor who has experience with early onset Alzheimer’s Disease.
-These examinations include mental, physical, emotional, and psychological health.
-Healthcare professionals will also ask about the patient’s ability to function in their environment, socialization, and help to assess quality of life.
+If your loved one is younger, look for a medical doctor who has experience with early onset Alzheimer’s disease.

 Counseling & Support Groups

-Counseling, therapy, and support groups are also key places to go for help with understanding depression when it occurs with an Alzheimer diagnosis.
-Support groups and therapy can be significant for both patients and family members.
-Patients need counseling in the early stages of Alzheimer’s because they are still able to communicate and their cognitive abilities are more intact.
+Counseling, therapy, and support groups are ways to help with understanding depression when it occurs with Alzheimer’s.
+Support groups and therapy can be significant for patients and family members.
+Patients need counseling in the early stages of Alzheimer’s because they’re still able to communicate and their cognitive abilities are more intact.
 Family members may experience their own depression as they see a loved one changing and becoming less functional.

 Social Interaction